slimmpylk/CipherPair-DevHub/README.md

 # [CipherPair](http://cipherpair.com)

-# **CiphairPair-DevHub**
+# **CipherPair-DevHub**

-🚀 Welcome to **CiphairPair-DevHub** – a collaborative portfolio platform for developers with a unique, modern twist!
+🚀 Welcome to **CipherPair-DevHub** – a collaborative portfolio platform for developers with a unique, modern twist!
 This is a HOMEMADE project is a work-in-progress and will evolve into something extraordinary.

 ---